-One of the most controversial dishes of the world, the shark fin soup is a traditional delicacy of the Chinese cuisine and is sold at eye-popping prices as a luxury item at many Chinese restaurants and served on special occasions of the Chinese like weddings, banquets, and official functions.
-The shark fin soup has a long history but in recent times, its demand has increased due to an increase in the income levels of many families of the Chinese community.
+One of the world's most controversial dishes, shark fin soup is a traditional delicacy of Chinese cuisine.
+It is often sold at eye-popping prices as a luxury item at many Chinese restaurants and served on special occasions of the Chinese like weddings, banquets, and official functions.
+The shark fin soup has a long and storied history.
 For decades, a large section of conservationists, scientists, animal welfare organizations, and environmentalists have eyed this dish with disdain as they believe the indiscriminate hunting of sharks for their fins threatens shark populations worldwide and also adversely impacts the marine ecosystems of the world.

 Taste and Popularity